 political actions, and other events.

 All of the information on this webpage comes from public records.
-We encourage everyone to explore the sources below and learn more about your politicians.
+We encourage everyone to explore the sources to the right and learn more about your politicians.
+Please note that our research was conducted in 2024, so some politicians listed on LobbyWatch MS may have changed positions or no longer be in office.

-Credit for LobbyWatch MS goes to Mississippi for a Just World (Project Lead), Empower LLC (Collaborating Researchers), and the 2024 MSJW Summer Internship cohort (Research Interns)
+Credit for LobbyWatch MS goes to Mississippi for a Just World (Project Lead), Empower (Collaborating Researchers), and the 2024 MSJW Summer Internship cohort (Research Interns).